ofey404/Application/handout/PS/FOSS.en.md

 // > We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.
 Don't let yourself be lulled into inaction.

+What I bring to the project is my understanding and effort on professionalism.